Ronny Simon

-Ronny Oliver Simon (born April 17, 2000) is a Dominican professional baseball infielder and outfielder for the Pittsburgh Pirates of Major League Baseball (MLB).
+Ronny Oliver Simon (born April 17, 2000) is a Dominican professional baseball infielder and outfielder for the Pittsburgh Pirates of Major League Baseball.
 He has previously played in MLB for the Miami Marlins.
 He made his MLB debut in 2025.

 Career

 Chicago Cubs

 On July 7, 2018, Simon signed with the Chicago Cubs as an international free agent.
 He made his professional debut with the Dominican Summer League Cubs, hitting .185 in 25 games.

 Simon returned to the DSL Cubs in 2019, playing in 54 games and slashing .333/.412/.571 with three home runs, 28 RBI, and 14 stolen bases.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Arizona Diamondbacks

 On November 5, 2020, Simon was traded to the Arizona Diamondbacks as the player to be named later from a previous trade that sent Andrew Chafin to the Cubs.
 He split the 2021 campaign between the Single-A Visalia Rawhide and High-A Hillsboro Hops, playing in 97 games and batting .245/.329/.454 with 17 home runs, 63 RBI, and 19 stolen bases.